cycle/docs/annotated/relations.md

 Option      | Value  | Comment
 ---         | ---    | ----
-cascade     | bool   | Automatically save related data with parent entity, defaults to `true` nullable    | bool   | Defines if the relation can be nullable (child can have no parent), defaults to `false` innerKey    | string | Inner key in parent entity defaults to the primary key outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` where       | array  | Additional where condition to be applied for the relation, defaults to none. fkCreate    | bool   | Set to true to automatically create FK on outerKey, defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `CASCADE` indexCreate | bool   | Create an index on outerKey, defaults to `true`
+cascade     | bool   | Automatically save related data with parent entity.
+Defaults to `true` nullable    | bool   | Defines if the relation can be nullable (child can have no parent).
+Defaults to `false` innerKey    | string | Inner key in parent entity.
+Defaults to the primary key outerKey    | string | Outer key name.
+Defaults to `{parentRole}_{innerKey}` where       | array  | Additional where condition to be applied for the relation.
+Defaults to none. fkCreate    | bool   | Set to true to automatically create FK on outerKey.
+Defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action.
+Defaults to `CASCADE` indexCreate | bool   | Create an index on outerKey.
+Defaults to `true`

 ## BelongsTo
-In order to link the entity to its parent object use relation `belongsTo`.
-Please note, given relation is `nullable` by default.
+In order to link the entity to its parent object use the relation's `belongsTo`.
+Please note, a relation is `nullable` by default.

 ```php
 /** @Entity */